Harfenlabor/harfenlabor.com/exampleSite/content/research/scientific-commentary-sol-di-corde-soavi-armo-le-dita-only-music-i-carry-as-my-weapon-different-ways-to-use-the-same-instrument.md

 type = "Research"

 +++
-A scientific commentary on [About the Barberini Harp](https://harfenlabor.netlify.app/research/barberini-harp-project-interviews-mara-galassi-and-dario-pontiggia-about-the-barberini-harp/)
+A Scientific Commentary on [About the Barberini Harp](https://harfenlabor.netlify.app/research/barberini-harp-project-interviews-mara-galassi-and-dario-pontiggia-about-the-barberini-harp/)

 ***